DSC-SPIDAL/www/docs/source/software.rst

 Users' guide (work in progress) is available at https://www.gitbook.com/book/esaliya/global-machine-learning-with-dsc-spidal/details

-The codes for these are available at,
+The following codes are available at:

 -  DA-MDS - an implementation of deterministic annealing weighted SMACOF